sculpin/sculpin-blog-skeleton/README.md

 These files are suitable to be transferred directly to a production host.
 For example:

     sculpin generate --env=prod
+    rsync -avze 'ssh -p 999' output_prod/ user@yoursculpinsite.com:public_html

+If you want to make sure that rsync deletes files that you deleted locally on the on the remote too, add the `--delete` option to the rsync command:

     rsync -avze 'ssh -p 999' --delete output_prod/ user@yoursculpinsite.com:public_html

 In fact, `publish.sh` is provided to get you started.
 If you plan on deploying to an